msg-byu/getting-started/instructions/python_packages.md

 [setup.cfg](../setup.cfg).
 These files tell `pip` how to install your package.
 You will find templates of both files in the sample repository.
-You should copy them to your repository so that they are on the same level as you package directory.
-You will also want to make a file `__init__.py` in the package folder, this file will remain empty during this walk through but it can be used to do some useful things shorten user imports or import tools for the entire package.
+You should copy them to your repository so that they are on the same level as your package directory.
+You will also want to make a file `__init__.py` in the package folder.
+This file will remain empty during this walkthrough, but it can do some useful things like shorten user imports or import tools for the entire package.
 Examples of this can be found [here](https://github.com/wsmorgan/analyzefit/blob/master/analyzefit/__init__.py).